Lipen/formal-methods-course/lec-sat.typ

 == Solving General Search Problems with SAT

-Modelling and solving general search problems:
+SAT solvers are powerful tools for solving general search problems.
-+ Define a finite set of possible _states_.
-+ Describe states using propositional _variables_.
-+ Describe _legal_ and _illegal_ states using propositional _formulas_.
+Given a problem, we can encode it as a SAT instance and use a SAT solver to find a solution.

+To model a search problem as a SAT instance, the general approach is as follows:
-+ Construct a propositional _formula_ describing the desired state.
++ Define propositional variables to represent the problem's _state_.

++ Encode the problem's _constraints_ using propositional formulas.

-+ Translate the formula into an _equisatisfiable_ CNF formula.
++ Translate the formulas into a _clausal form_ using the Tseitin transformations.

-+ If the formula is _satisfiable_, the satisfying assignment corresponds to the desired state.
-+ If the formula is _unsatisfiable_, the desired state does not exist.
++ Run a SAT solver to find a satisfying assignment or prove its non-existence.

 == Example: Graph Coloring

-Recall that a graph $G = (V,E)$ consists of a set $V$ of vertices and a set $E$ of edges, where each edge is an unordered pair of vertices.
+Graph $G = (V,E)$ consists of a set $V$ of vertices and a set $E$ of edges, where each edge is an unordered pair of vertices.
 A complete graph on $n$ vertices, denoted $K_n$, is a graph with $abs(V) = n$ such that $E$ contains all possible pairs of vertices.
 In total, $K_n$ has $n(n-1)/2$ edges.

 Given a graph, color its vertices such that no two adjacent vertices have the same color.

 Given a complete graph $K_n$, color its edges using $k$ colors without creating a monochromatic triangle.
-What is the largest complete graph for which this is possible for a given number of colors?
+What is the largest complete graph for which this is possible for a given number of colors?#footnote[ For a more general case, see #link("https://en.wikipedia.org/wiki/Ramsey's_theorem")[Ramsey's theorem] ]
 - For $k = 1$, the answer is $n = 2$.
   - The graph $K_2$ has only one edge, which can be colored with a single color.
 - For $k = 2$, the answer is $n = 5$.